shinanDev/ethical_ai_post_agent/README.md

 ## Motivation & Inspiration

-In einer Welt, in der Künstliche Intelligenz immer häufiger Entscheidungen trifft, ist es entscheidend, die **ethischen Fragen** nicht zu übersehen.
+As artificial intelligence increasingly makes critical decisions, it's essential not to overlook the **ethical questions**.

-Dieses Projekt entstand aus dem Wunsch, einen Beitrag zu leisten für:
+This project was born from a desire to contribute by:

-- **Mehr Sichtbarkeit** für Bias & Fairness in LLMs
+- **Raising visibility** for bias & fairness in LLMs
-- **Automatisierte Bildung** über Themen, die oft im Schatten technischer Euphorie stehen
+- **Automating education** on topics that often stay in the shadow of technical hype
-- **Verantwortungsvollere KI-Systeme**, die Menschen einschließen statt ausschließen
+- **Promoting responsible AI systems** that include rather than exclude people

-Der `ethical_ai_post_agent` ist mein Weg, mit Technologie **Aufklärung, Reflexion und Veränderung** in die Feeds zu bringen.
+`ethical_ai_post_agent` is my way of using technology to bring **awareness, reflection, and change** into the feed.

-🧠 Let's build AI with **intention** – not just with instructions.
+🧠 Let’s build AI with **intention** — not just with instructions.

 ---
 ## Features